crate/cratedb-guide/docs/integrate/mqtt/usage.md

-(mqtt-tutorial)=
+(mqtt-usage)=
 # Load data from an MQTT topic into CrateDB

-The tutorial will walk you through starting the [Eclipse Mosquitto] broker and CrateDB, publishing JSON data to an MQTT topic, subscribing to the topic to relay data into a CrateDB table continuously, and validating that the data has been stored successfully.
+The usage guide will walk you through starting the [Eclipse Mosquitto] broker and CrateDB, publishing JSON data to an MQTT topic, subscribing to the topic to relay data into a CrateDB table continuously, and validating that the data has been stored successfully.